seacrab808/seacrab808/readme.md

 <h2>💌 About me </h2>
 🎓 M.S.
 Student in Computer Science and Engineering at Sogang University. <br />
-💻 I'm a software engineer with a passion for web technologies, Blockchain and AI. <br /> 🌏 Based in Seoul, South Korea.  <br />
+🌏 Based in Seoul, South Korea.  <br />
 🌱 Currently exploring JavaScript, Java, the Spring Framework, and database systems. <br /> 📫 Feel free to reach out : <ins>seacrab808@naver.com</ins>  <br />